unacast/pure-sdk-android/README.md

 compile 'com.pure:sdk:1+'
 ```

 The above reference will get the latest stable release of the SDK.
-For even more control, you may reference a sepcific release.
+For even more control, you may reference a specific release.
 The current latest release is com.pure:sdk:1.0.3

 ### Usage
 The SDK is initialized automatically on launch, but it will not gather any data unless you choose to start tracking movement.